 The corporate events that really make an impression on employees are the ones that go above and beyond, and truly take into consideration what the team members value and how they feel seen and appreciated.
 Does your company care about an employees life outside of work?
 Do they care about furthering education and career skills?
 What about health and wellness?
 Or art and culture?
 When businesses view their employees as the complete, balanced human beings that they are, everyone wins.
 Corporate events targeted around the previously mentioned areas are important to a healthy, high-functioning team.

 These days, company culture and employee appreciation is more important than ever.
 In nearly every study involving employee retention, engagement, and satisfaction, reports are showing that feeling valued as an employee is critical.
-While there are many ways to let an employee know they are valued and appreciated, a well-thought out corporate event or series of events shows that you put your time, money, and effort into creating an experience that will benefit your employees.
+While there are many ways to let an employee know they are valued and appreciated, creative corporate event ideas show that you put your time, money, and effort into creating an experience that will benefit your employees.

-But where is the true benefit for the employer?
+But where is the true benefit for the employer to host a corporate party?
 Studies have shown that companies that foster a strong company culture have less employee turnover, more engaged employees, efficiency increases, and better public reputation.
 All of those factors ultimately help a business save and make more money!
 Corporate events in particular are excellent for company publicity as content from the corporate events can be shared via the business’ marketing and communications channels, and possibly include client or media guests.

-As more and more millennials become leaders in business, there’s been a notable shift in the themes of corporate events!
-Many big companies are beginning to offer creative, large-scale corporate events that focus on team building, adventure, health and wellness, the arts, or sports, among other types of events!
+As more and more millennials become leaders in business, there’s been a notable shift in the themes of corporate event ideas!
+Many big companies are beginning to offer creative, large-scale corporate events that focus on team building, adventure, health and wellness, the arts, or sports, among other types of fun company event ideas!

 If the ideas above seem a bit extreme for the budget you had in mind for your next corporate event, don’t worry!
 There are plenty of ways to make your event memorable without breaking the bank.
 It all comes down to focusing on the details and taking extra time to add personal touches.
-Here are a few ideas that are free or low-cost that can add a little something extra to your next corporate event.
+Here are a few of the best corporate event ideas that are not only fun but are also free or low-cost events.

 Host a weekend sports tournament for your employees and their families!
 Find a public park with plenty of space and organize games of volleyball, kickball, frisbee, or any other outdoor activity your crew enjoys.
 You can also have a potluck barbeque afterwards!